ddmitov/perl-executing-browser/doc/PACKAGING.md

   ``{PEB_executable_directory}/resources/app/{application_name}.desktop``
   is mandatory for any PEB-based application which will be packed by the PEB AppImage Maker.
   A minimal example of а ``.desktop`` file is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.desktop).
-  ``Icon=app`` inside a ``.desktop`` file must not be changed for the proper display of the application icon.
+  ``Icon=app`` in the ``.desktop`` file must not be changed for the proper display of the application icon.
   All registered categories in a ``.desktop`` file are available [here](https://standards.freedesktop.org/menu-spec/latest/apa.html).
   Any ``.desktop`` file can be validated using the ``desktop-file-validate`` tool from the  ``desktop-file-utils`` package in all major Linux distributions.

   The [AppStream Generator](http://output.jsbin.com/qoqukof) of [probonopd](https://github.com/probonopd) is the recommended tool for generating AppStream ``.appdata.xml`` files for PEB-based applications.
 An example AppStream file is available [here](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/peb-demo.appdata.xml).
 An AppStream file is not mandatory, but is highly recommended.

-  Both PEB AppImage configuration files are put on their places in the AppImage directory tree structure by the PEB AppImage Maker script.
+  Both PEB AppImage configuration files are put on their places in the AppImage directory tree structure by the [PEB AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script.

 * **PEB AppImage Builder Docker Container**